copernicusmarine/copernicus-env/README.md

-# copernicus-env
+# copernicus-env-uls
-A virtual environment dedicated to Copernicus at your fingerprint.
+A virtual environment dedicated to Copernicus Training (http://marine.copernicus.eu) to bring our open science world at your fingerprint.

+Credits: E.U.
+Copernicus Marine Service Information